hallez/tempcon_pub/README.md

 * s6:s9 have 267 TRs in each run

 ## Behavioral analyses:
+1. To print out information about excluded runs and subjects, `python scripts/tabulate_exclusions.py`
 1. Load in data from Presentation and re-format into R: `load_data.R`
 2. Tidy up and create some columns that are helpful for scoring: `behav-tidy.R`
 3. Generate onset and trial information files: `create-onset-files.R`